 All images scanned by Sweet Jane from LIFE Magazine 10 november 1967 - model: Cathee Dahmen, Photographer Milton H. Greene.
 Electric Circus photograph scanned from Radical Rags-Fashions of the Sixties by Joel Lobenthal.

 "If the Electric Circus were to open today" can be found here.

 " It's All The Streets You Crossed Not So Long Ago" blog can be found here.

-An article from the archive of the Village Voice about the opening night of the Electric Circus can be found here.
+Read a review from the Village Voice Archive about the opening night at the Electric Circus here.